 an earl.
 Their daughter, Louise Alice Elizabeth Mary, is simply Lady Louise.
 Their son, James Alexander Philip Theo, is Viscount Severn.

 Camilla and Charles met at a polo match in 1970.
 They began a relationship and Charles was soon thinking marriage.
 Unfortunately for the Prince, Camilla was seen by royal courtiers as an unsuitable match for the future king.
 Knowing this would be a huge obstacle, Charles decided to simply press on and he went overseas for military duties two years later.
-Camilla knew that the Prince was being pressed to give her up, so in the time he was away she married Andrew Parker Bowles.
+Camilla knew that the Prince was being pressed to give her up, so in the time he was away, she married Andrew Parker Bowles.

 Camilla had two children: Tom, born in 1974 and Laura, born in 1978.
 Charles stood as godfather to Tom and remained close to the Parker-Bowleses for many years.
 It was rumored that Charles and Camilla rekindled their relationship in the mid-1980s, but the Prince later explained that it had come about only “after [my] marriage had irretrievably broken down”.
+Both Charles and Diana, the Princess of Wales, had looked elsewhere for companionship.

 Who – Catherine (Kate) is Middleton is the fellow St Andrews alum who captured the heart of Prince William.
 Catherine made her mark in the world of royalty by proving she could keep cool in front of the hundreds of cameramen that pursued her daily.

-Her story – Catherine was raised in Berkshire, England with sister Pippa (Phillipa) and brother James.
+Catherine was raised in Berkshire, England with sister Pippa (Phillipa) and brother James.
 Catherine’s parents Michael and Carole run their family business, Party Pieces, from their home.
 Though the Middletons made a hefty fortune from their successful party-supply company, the family lived an ordinary life until it was revealed that Catherine was a friend of Prince William.
 She was attending the same university – St. Andrews – when they met in 2001.
 The media immediately leapt to connect the two, though the couple were only first seen in public on a ski trip in Klosters in April 2004.

 William and Catherine seemed to be a match made in heaven, but in 2007 the pair split.
 Prince William was busy pursuing his army career, and some speculated that Catherine was cowed by the intense media scrutiny.
 However, they were seen together at the Concert for Diana event that both William and his brother Harry staged in their mother’s honor.